Life at Assembled

 Assembled just hit a significant milestone: 100 employees.
 In honor of the company’s journey from three Stripe alums in 2018 to triple digits in headcount six years later, we’re spotlighting early hires and the unique paths they’ve created for themselves at Assembled.
 You can find all their stories here.

-Neel Kapse is an Engineering Manager who joined the company in 2020 as its 11th employee.
-In this interview, he shares how his initial call with Assembled’s CEO was just for interview practice, what’s changed and stayed the same as headcount has grown by 10×, and why you have to address your insecurities to become an effective leader.
+Neel Kapse is an Engineering Manager who joined the company in 2020 as its eighth employee.
+In this interview, he shares how his initial call with Assembled’s CEO was just for interview practice, what’s changed and stayed the same as headcount has grown by more than 10×, and why you have to address your insecurities to become an effective leader.
 His answers have been edited for clarity and concision.

 Q. Neel, how did you end up working at Assembled?